LoyolaChicagoBooks/introcs-csharp/rst/io.rst

 The zip file and the folder it unzips to have a ridiculously long name starting with "loyolachicagocs...".
-We suggest you *rename the folder* `examples` to match the name of the Xamarin Studio solution it contains.
+We suggest you *rename the folder* ``examples`` to match the name of the Xamarin Studio solution it contains.

 There are various way to access our files.

 #.
 One way is to look at individual files from your download
    under our examples directory.
 #.
 If you open the examples solution in Xamarin Studio,
    you can select files from the Solutions pad.
+   (Instructions are in the next section.)
 #.
 In the notes we refer to individual code file names that are hyperlinked.
    They link to the *latest version* in our online source repository.
    You get a display of color-coded web page with numbered lines.
 If you